Battle of Honey Springs: Background

-At the start of the American Civil War, for cultural and economic reasons, all of the Five Civilized Tribes in Indian Territory opted to side with the Confederate States of America, raising native troops under the leadership of General Douglas H. Cooper.
+At the start of the American Civil War, the United States had abandoned the Five Civilized Tribes so for cultural and economic reasons, all of the Five Civilized Tribes in Indian Territory opted to side with the Confederate States of America who had offered them protection, economic resources and sovereignty, raising native troops under the leadership of General Douglas H. Cooper.
 They drove out pro-Union Creek Indian forces after a short campaign culminating in the Battle of Chustenahlah.
 However, by 1863, Confederate fortunes in the region had sunk.
 A Union campaign launched from Kansas led by Major General James G. Blunt drove Confederacy forces from the north of the region, and many of the Cherokee switched sides to support the Union.
 Union forces led by Colonel William A. Phillips reoccupied Fort Gibson in Indian Territory during April, threatening Confederate forces at Fort Smith.
 However, Phillips' supply line stretched from Fort Gibson to Fort Scott, Kansas, 175 miles to the north along the old Texas Road cattle trail.
 Confederate cavalry, operating from Cooper's encampment at Honey Springs, frequently harassed Fort Gibson and attacked its supply trains.

 The Battle of Honey Springs was important for many reasons, among them: